gvwilson/thirdbit/src/fiction/in-heck/index.md

 Any o' that true?"
 the mayor asked.
 Her tone was still light,
-her ears had flattened too.
+but her ears had flattened too.

 "These possess several saw blades," the bot acknowledged.
 It gestured at Crusher.